cortado-tool/cortado-core/README.md

   DOI [10.1007/978-3-030-76983-3_23](https://doi.org/10.1007/978-3-030-76983-3_23)

-* If you are using or referencing a specific algorithm implemented in Cortado/Cortado-Core in your scientific work, please cite the corresponding publication, cf. [website of Cortado](https://cortado.fit.fraunhofer.de).
+* If you are using or referencing a specific algorithm implemented in Cortado/cortado-core in your scientific work, please cite the corresponding publication.

 ## Contact

-If you are interested in Cortado, get in touch if you have any questions or custom request via [Mail - daniel.schuster@fit.fraunhofer.de](mailto:daniel.schuster@fit.fraunhofer.de)
+If you are interested in Cortado, get in touch if you have any questions or custom request via Mail - [daniel.schuster@fit.fraunhofer.de](mailto:daniel.schuster@fit.fraunhofer.de)